akajai/Ajai---Machine-Deep-Learning/Machine Learning/Quiz/IntroductionQuiz.md

 **Question 1:** What is the primary goal of Machine Learning?

-- [ ] A) To explicitly program computers to perform a specified task.
+- [ ] A) To design better user interfaces.
 - [ ] B) To enable computers to learn on their own how to perform a specified task from data.
 - [ ] C) To create faster computer hardware.
-- [ ] D) To design better user interfaces.
+- [ ] D) To explicitly program computers to perform a specified task.

 **Answer:** B

 **Explanation:**

-*   **A is incorrect:** Machine Learning is about learning from data, not explicit programming.
+*   **A is incorrect:** These are not the primary goals of Machine Learning.
 *   **B is correct:** ML addresses the question of whether a computer can "learn on its own how to perform a specified task" by automatically learning data-processing rules from data.
 *   **C and D are incorrect:** These are not the primary goals of Machine Learning.